Journal for the Study of the New Testament

 The Journal for the Study of the New Testament is a peer-reviewed academic journal that publishes papers five times a year in the field of Biblical studies.
 It is founded by Bruce Chilton.
-The current journal's editor is Louise Lawrence (University of Exeter) and the previous one was Catrin Williams (University of Wales).
+The journal's current editor is Olegs Andrejevs (Loyola University Chicago).
+It was previously edited by Jennifer Strawbridge (University of Oxford), Jane Heath (Durham University), Louise Lawrence (University of Exeter), and Catrin Williams (University of Wales).
 It has been in publication since 1978 and is currently published by SAGE Publications.

 Scope

 The Journal for the Study of the New Testament publishes papers on work from historical perspectives, studies using social-scientific and literary theory or developing theological, cultural, and contextual approaches.
 The journal aims to present a resource for scholars, teachers in the field of New Testament, postgraduate students and advanced undergraduates.

 Abstracting and indexing

 The Journal for the Study of the New Testament is abstracted and indexed in the following databases: